Titousensei/BluePacket/README.md

 - bool
 - string

-In addition to built-in types, fields can be a defined BluePacket type, an Enums, as well as the type "packet" which can store any BluePacket.
+In addition to built-in types, fields can be a defined BluePacket type, or an Enums.
 All types (built-in and defined) can be in a `list`.

-Enums are encoded as a byte and start a zero.
+Enums are encoded as a byte or a short, start a zero and are auto-incremented.

 ## Implemented Features